 Control the “inside channel,” or the space between your opponent’s arms and legs.

-Controlling the inside channel gives you greater options for advancing position, as well as reducing the effectiveness of your opponent’s arms and legs.
+Controlling the “inside channel,” or “inside position,” means dominating the space between your opponent’s legs or under their armpits.
+It gives you greater options for advancing position and sweeping, as well as reducing the offensive effectiveness of your opponent’s arms and legs.

 In general, if you are using your body as a wedge to separate your opponent’s arms or legs from connecting, that’s inside channel control.